srijitakarmakar/MaskedFacePerception/README.md

 # MaskedFacePerception

+This repository contains the data and code supporting [our study](https://doi.org/10.48550/arXiv.2303.06031) on the neural correlates of masked face perception across levels of face familiarity.

 ## Data Availability

+The repository contains raw and processed behavioral and EEG data, as well as codes for reproducing the analysis and figures presented in the manuscript.

-The large EEG dataset (~15GB) is hosted on Zenodo and can be accessed [here]().
+The large raw EEG dataset (~15GB) is hosted on Zenodo and can be accessed [here](https://zenodo.org/records/15760254?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjI5NzJjOTEzLTcxYzktNDA4Yi1hNWMxLWRhMjNkYjZmYjc3NyIsImRhdGEiOnt9LCJyYW5kb20iOiJhZmQ4MDk4YjhhNGZlNDkwNjZmYTAxMzUyYTEwNWQxNCJ9.EVZYVusG13sobDPLrsXtcXLnOE15UoN18MKLwTMvDMAHsrv3nG9Z-BOnxcxvpwfHXBxYDywu2Ud8SFHaKikVDQ).

-Smaller EEG data subfolders and code are available directly in this repository.
+The processed EEG data and the behavioral data can be found here.

 ---